Good brain foods

 Parkinson's disease

-In the context of good brain foods broad beans are the only significant source of this phytonutrient that is strongly associated with a low incidence of Parkinson's disease and macular degeneration; it is the precursor of dopamine.
-The optic nerve is generally considered part of the brain.
+In the context of good brain foods, broad-beans are the only significant source of this phytonutrient that is strongly associated with a low incidence of Parkinson's disease and macular degeneration; it is the precursor of dopamine.

-Eggs Parkinson's disease is one of our favourite breakfasts; onions, broad beans and peppers.
+Eggs Parkinson's disease is one of our favourite breakfasts; onions, broad-beans and peppers.
 Add tomatoes, turmeric and green leafy vegetables for a very tasty and wholesome meal.
 Enjoy it on low GI toast.

 Eggs Hilton with broad beans on 100% wholemeal sourdough toast.

-Can you pick out the broad beans looking rather like very fat, grey ticks?
+Can you pick out the broad-beans looking rather like very fat, grey ticks?

 Free-range eggs incidentally have three times the omega 3, so that would make this wonderful breakfast doubly one of the good brain foods.